-Why TikTok U.S. Outages Happen: The Oracle Infrastructure Connection
+Why TikTok U.S. Outages Happen: Understanding Infrastructure Disruptions

-For creators, marketers, and businesses relying on TikTok traffic, understanding these disruptions is key to maintaining engagement and algorithm momentum.
+For creators, marketers, and businesses that depend on TikTok traffic, understanding these disruptions can help prevent unnecessary panic and protect long-term content performance.

 • The "For You" feed failing to refresh properly.